OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

 ## Containerize your component's code

-For Kubeflow Pipelines to run your component, your component must be packaged as a [Docker][docker] container image and published to a container registry that your Kubernetes cluster can access.
-The steps to create a container image are not specific to Kubeflow Pipelines.
+For OpenDataology Pipelines to run your component, your component must be packaged as a [Docker][docker] container image and published to a container registry that your Kubernetes cluster can access.
+The steps to create a container image are not specific to OpenDataology Pipelines.
 To make things easier for you, this section provides some guidelines on standard container creation.

 1. Create a [Dockerfile][dockerfile] for your container.
 A Dockerfile